9 July 2021

 There are many tools for implementing and solving optimization models.
-At Solver Max we specialize in using Solver/OpenSolver in Excel.
-Another popular tool is the Python programming language, using a library such as CVXPY or PuLP.
+At Solver Max we specialize in using Solver/OpenSolver in Excel and in the Python programming language, using a library such as Pyomo, CVXPY, or PuLP.

 Each tool has advantages and disadvantages, including:

 - Excel is, by far, the most widely-used analysis tool.
 It provides a visual environment for building models, with many built-in tools for analyzing and visualizing data.
 Excel is relatively easy to get started with, so many people are familiar with using Excel for modelling, analysis, and presentation of results.
+Prototyping a model in Excel is generally easier than in Python.
 Excel also has great depth – much more than most people realize.
 While Excel's grid structure makes data easy to see, its rigidity can complicate the handling of data that varies in size.
 Consequently, Excel models may not be as flexible as those created using a programming language.

 Download the model